AndreTGMello/andretgmello.github.io/en/_posts/2019-08-12-my-experience-spsas-2019.md

 I plan on writing about what I've learned over these two full weeks of content in the future.
 But that is not the focus of this post.
 For now, I want talk a little about my experience as a volunteer in organizing and attending this event.

 First of all, I want to make it clear that much had already been organized by several professors and staff members of the institute.
 The full list of event organizers is [here](https://sites.usp.br/datascience/spsas-learning-from-data/organization/), but I can't help but mention the great work of the teachers [Jef](https://www.ime.usp.br/jef), [Luciano Araújo](http://www.iea.usp.br/pessoas/pasta-pessoal/luciano-vieira-de-araujo) and [Fátima Nunes](http://lapis.each.usp.br/en/member/fatima-ls-nunes/) throughout the event.
+I'd also like to thank deeply my supervisor and director of IME, professor [Junior Barrera](http://www.vision.ime.usp.br/~jb/), for informing me about the SPSAS and encouraging me to enroll in the school.

 The volunteer students who participated in the organization of the event, in turn, focused on different specific issues.
 Some were responsible for helping with the finance, such as organizing the refunds for the fellows, others helped with driving and transportation of foreign speakers and attendees.
 As for me, I applied for putting together the [One Minute Lightning Talks](https://sites.usp.br/datascience/spsas-learning-from-data/program/#oneminute).

-Firstly, _Lightning Talk_ is a great understatement.
+First, I have to mention that _Lightning Talk_ is a great understatement, so to speak.
 Elsewhere they call this kind of presentation _Poster Blitz_ or _Poster Madness_.
-And in fact, organizing this part of the event was indeed chaotic.
+And in fact, organizing this part of the event was indeed very chaotic.
 But in the end all went well, since I was not alone in this task.
 More than that, I had the help of an amazing group.
 Without the hard work of the colleagues [Hamed](https://twitter.com/SciFi_startup) and [Décio](mailto: deciolauro@usp.br) [Soares](https://orcid.org/0000-0003-3200 -878X), we certainly would not have achieved the success we had, praised by participants and professors alike.
 I leave here my heartfelt thanks to both of them for all the effort, hard work and commitment.
 Both are exceptional people, no doubt.

 Also, I couldn't help but mention it: keep an eye on Hamed's project [Leitnerapp](https://leitnerapp.com/), designed for learning new languages!
 It has a very interesting take on the matter, it is worth checking it out and contacting him if you are interested.